AoTo0330/github-practice/README.md

 # github-practice
-This is repository used for practiceing git command for aoto
+This is repository used for practiceing git command by aoto